domaframework/codegen-sample/README.md

 $ ./gradlew domaCodeGenDevAll
 ```

+Now the files are generated.
+Check under the src directory.

-Build your application with generated files:
+Finally, build your application with the generated files:
 ```
 $ ./gradlew build
 ```